microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 | trng       | Example application project for TRNG     |
 | aes        | Example application project for AES      |

+All projects have the following compiler options:
+- Optimization for size (Os)
+- Common Include dir: The relate path for each project (Example: ../mplabxProjectName.X)
+    - This is added in the project properties under XC-DSC -> Common include dirs

 # Crypto Accelerator Module APIs

 The included demonstration projects provide examples of the various Crypto Accelerator Module features.
-They display usage of the Crypto Accelerator Module library being consumed by the Crypto API and associated hardware wrappers.
+They display usage of the Crypto Accelerator Module library being consumed by the Common Crypto API and associated hardware wrappers.
 The Crypto Accelerator Module library can also be used externally by using the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).

 # MISRA

-A MISRA scan has been conducted on the source library files.
-The source library files were found to be Misra compliant for Required and Manditory rules.
+A MISRA scan has been conducted on the Crypto Accelerator Module library source files.
+The source files are Misra compliant for Required and Mandatory rules.

-## ACVP

-The AES, Hash and ECDSA Sign Crypto APIs has been self-tested according to the NIST ACVP specification and generated test vectors.
-More information can be found [here](https://pages.nist.gov/ACVP/).

 # Benchmarking

 ### Performance Benchmarking
-The following benchmarking results were obtained while testing the Crypto APIs that utilize the Crypto Accelerator Module library.
+The following benchmarking results were obtained while testing the Common Crypto APIs that utilize the Crypto Accelerator Module library.

 Benchmarking parameters: Device clock speed set to 200 MHz